 Dawson Casting: 38-year old James Stewart and 25-year-old Donna Reed trying to pass as teenagers.
 Justified in that they need to play older versions of their characters as well.

 In a bit of Lampshade Hanging, Uncle Billy notes that "Nobody changes, here!" after Harry comes home from college.

-Doing It for the Art: While the scene at the Martini bar was filmed, James Stewart said he was so overcome with grief while praying that he began to shed manly tears.
-Frank Capra saw the feelings for Stewart, so Capra had to reframe the shot in order to get it closer than was actually filmed because he wanted to catch an expression on Stewart's face.
+Doing It for the Art: During filming of the scene at Martini's Bar, James Stewart was so overcome with emotion while praying that he began to shed manly tears for real.
+Seeing this, Capra had to reframe the shot in order to get it closer than was actually filmed because he wanted to catch the expression on Stewart's face.
 At the time this was an extremely time-consuming project, each frame had to be done individually, making it only one step away from stop-motion animation.
 Capra spent the whole night doing it.

-Also, remember, that originally James Stewart had wanted to leave Hollywood behind after his World War II experiences.
+Remember, too, that at one point Stewart had wanted to leave Hollywood behind after his World War II experiences.
 That Capra was able to woo him back into acting is this all over.

 Hey, It's That Voice!: If you've seen the uncensored Tom and Jerry shorts, you might notice Ma Bailey's maid is played by the woman who voiced Mammy Two-Shoes, Lillian Randolph.

 Also, Snow White (Adriana Caselotti) is now a singer at the martini bar, even though Caselotti didn't star in a lot of roles after Snow White and the Seven Dwarfs, as she didn't want to disillusion any fans who only saw her as Snow White.